Shree-Gupta27/Money-Tracker-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `nodemon index.js`

+Launches the project's backend on [http://localhost:4040](http://localhost:4040/api/transactions), where you can see all the transactions made on your front end.\

+### `Connect with MongoDB atlas online`

+Get your transactions stored on the MongoDB [https://www.mongodb.com/products/platform/atlas-database](https://www.mongodb.com/products/platform/atlas-database).\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\